Looking for some x-rated but enlightening bedtime reading?

 “… not a victim’s whine, but a romping good read, filled with the colorful details of a road less traveled.”

-A tale of one woman’s journey from young hippie to porn star and then to housewife, The Devil Made Me Do It is an absorbing and fascinating read that is well worth picking up.
+A tale of one woman’s journey from young hippie to porn star and then to housewife, The Devil Made Me Do It is an absorbing and fascinating read.

 Born Victoria Lynch, Hyapatia Lee was the stage name chosen by this 1980s porn star due to her mixed Cherokee/Irish heritage.
 The only adult performer (at the time) who could lay claim to Native American descent, Lynch/Lee gained a lot of prominence at the tail end of the Golden Age of Porn.